Google

 As an increasing number of Americans feel the way we do and become enlightened about the real world outside the USA matrix, and stop living in fear, my site and all its material can only grow in popularity and legitimacy.
 And my courage and passion will continue to fuel what the site stands for.
 Perhaps this is my true calling, to help others change their lives and find happiness, while giving myself the ego boost of importance that I’ve always wanted.
 At this point, that seems a fair exchange.

-During my early childhood, our family fortune-tellers said that someday, I would be a leader of some sort and help people.
-At the time, I couldn’t see how that could possibly come true since I was shy, timid, and selfish.
-So I brushed it off.
-But now, I see that perhaps that prophecy is beginning to emerge.
+I've always know that I would be a leader of some sort and help people.
+Long ago, I couldn’t see how that could possibly come true since I was so shy and timid.
+But now, I see that perhaps that this destiny is beginning to emerge.

-My index site containing all links can be accessed at http://www.happierabroad.com/Articles.htm.
-You can contact me with comments or questions by email at WWu777us@yahoo.com.
+You can contact me with comments or questions here.

 Best Regards,